Trey Gowdy Says ‘Impeach Him For What?’ To The Rod Rosenstein Impeachment Rumor

 — Face The Nation (@FaceTheNation) July 15, 2018

-Gowdy, who is not seeking re-election, has been speaking more openly, and off the party mantra as of late, and has surprisingly been one of Rosenstein’s more vocal defenders from the right side of the aisle.
+Gowdy, who is not seeking re-election, has been speaking more openly, and off-the-party mantra as of late, and has surprisingly been one of Rosenstein’s more vocal defenders from the right side of the aisle.
 On multiple occasions, Gowdy has made it clear that the Mueller investigation needs to continue, and as reported by the Washington Examiner, said that despite what Trump claims, the Russia meddling probe is not a witch hunt.

-Despite having grilled Rosenstein in the past, as reported by The Hill, Gowdy believes that Rosenstein is doing his job and has not in any way that he can see impeded the investigation into FBI agents the House Freedom Caucus has alleged to be biased against Trump.
-Gowdy agrees with the bias allegation, but not with the Rosentein impeding justice portion of the claim as was reported by CBS News where a full transcript of his interview is available.
+Despite having grilled Rosenstein in the past, as reported by The Hill, Gowdy believes that Rosenstein is doing his job and has not, in any way that he can see, impeded the investigation into FBI agents the House Freedom Caucus has alleged to be biased against Trump.
+Gowdy agrees with the bias allegation, but not with the Rosentein impeding justice portion of the claim, as was reported by CBS News where a full transcript of his interview is available.